Updated August 2019

 Recreational Marijuana in Illinois

-Gov. Bruce Rauner signed a decriminalization bill — SB 2228 — on July 29, 2016.
-The new law, which took effect immediately, makes possession of 10 grams or less of marijuana a civil offense punishable to a fine of up to $200.
-The law also removes the possibility of a criminal record and those found in possession are no longer subject to arrest or jail time.
-Municipalities are required to purge citation records for possession every six months.
+Prior to recreational marijuana legalization, previous Illinois Gov. Bruce Rauner had signed a decriminalization bill in 2016 that made the possession of 10 grams or less of marijuana a civil offense punishable to a fine of up to $200.
+The law also removed the possibility of a criminal record and those found in possession are no longer subject to arrest or jail time.

-Possession of 10 to 30 grams of recreational marijuana is considered a misdemeanor if it is a first time personal use offense.
-Subsequent offense of possessing 10grams to 30 grams will be charged as a felony.
-First offense of personal use of 30 grams to 500 grams is a charged as a felony, but the offender has to serve a minimum mandatory sentence of 1 year, and maximum jail time is 6 years.
-The minimum mandatory sentence for subsequent offense is 2 years.
-The mandatory jail time also applies to sale of more than 10 grams of recreational marijuana as well.
-Note that first time offenders may be given conditional release.
+Until the recreational marijuana law takes effect, possession of 10 to 30 grams of recreational marijuana is considered a misdemeanor if it is a first-time personal use offense.
+The subsequent offense of possessing 10grams to 30 grams will be charged as a felony.
+First offense of personal use of 30 grams to 500 grams is charged as a felony, but the offender has to serve a minimum mandatory sentence of 1 year, and maximum jail time is 6 years.
+The minimum mandatory sentence for the subsequent offense is 2 years.
+The mandatory jail time also applies to the sale of more than 10 grams of recreational marijuana as well.
+Note that first-time offenders may be given conditional release.

 Medical Marijuana in Illinois

-Gov. Pat Quinn signed the Compassionate Use of Medical Cannabis Pilot Program Act to legalize medical marijuana in Illinois, effective August 1, 2013.
+Illinois has had legal medical marijuana as of August 1, 2013, after Gov. Pat Quinn signed the Compassionate Use of Medical Cannabis Pilot Program Act.
 Public Act 98-0122 allows prescribed users to purchase and use up to 2.5 ounces of marijuana over a 14-day period.
 To be qualified, patients must acquire a medical marijuana prescription from a doctor who has an established history of treating the patient.

+Initially, Illinois’ medical marijuana law was a pilot program.
 In June 2016, Gov. Bruce Rauner approved legislation that extended the state pilot program to at least July 2020 and expanded it to post-traumatic stress disorder (PTSD) and terminal illness.
+In August 2019, Gov. J.B.
+Pritzker approved SB 2023, which garnered overwhelming bipartisan support in the Illinois General Assembly, to make the state’s medical marijuana program permanent.

 - Alzheimer’s Disease